culturesofknowledge/emplaces/models/20180802-multisource-data-model-notes.md

 See [Data model for EMPlaces using annotations (draft 2018-07-09)](PDFs/20180802-EMPlaces-data-model-multisource.pdf), page 1.

-The basic place data model is a slight simplification of the previous data model, in that it removes distinctions between "core data" and other data:
+The revised basic place data model is a slight simplification of the previous data model, in that it removes distinctions between "core data" and other data:

 - the `em:corePlaceType` property is removed, and just `em:placeType` is used.